 Maranacook Community High School is a small, nearly all-white high school in central Maine.
 Lewiston High School, a large urban high school, has a very diverse student body, many of whom are recent immigrants to the United States.
 Although these schools are less than 30 miles apart, they are located in very different worlds.
 OBS is facilitating a reciprocal exchange between a cohort of students in each school began in fall 2015 and ended in Spring 2019.
-Beginning as ninth graders in 2015, these students have been working to explore their own identities and tackle racism as it exists in 2016.
-They will participate in conversations and activities that develop understanding and build bonds which transcend social divisions.
+Beginning as ninth graders in 2015, these students have been working to explore their own identities and tackle fear and prejudice.
+They are participating in conversations and activities that develop understanding and build bonds which transcend social divisions.
 Their work will culminate in projects this year and next to share their knowledge and understanding of each other with a wider audience to promote a more equitable world.

 Indian Island School, Orono Middle School, and Leonard Middle School

 This new partnership started in 2015-2016.
-It brings together middle school-aged youth from three different communities who, despite all living along and being connected by the Penobscot River, harbor stereotypes and misperceptions about each other which inhibit their development as students and community members.
-This exchange will focus on identity, culture, being an ally, and understanding Native and non-Native communities and their shared histories along the Penobscot River.
+It brings together middle school-aged youth from three different communities who, despite all living along and being connected by the Penobscot River, harbor stereotypes and misperceptions about each other.
+This exchange initially focused on identity, culture, being an ally, and understanding Native and non-Native communities and their shared histories along the Penobscot River.
 In 2016-17, students worked together to educate themselves and other students about climate change and its effects on us and our planet.
 During the 2017-18 school year, this partnership will be working on what they can do to address unnecessary violence.
 The 2018-2019 cohorts chose to write and perform a song, “These Three Towns,” to express what they had learned in their 3-way OBS partnership and to encourage residents of these three communities to see the strengths of these three towns and the benefits of working together.

 - Indian Island School, Old Town, ME